French left headed for parliament majority - poll

 The Left Front was seen winning 21-23 seats and the Greens 17-23.

-Meanwhile, the UMP was projected to win 209 to 255 seats, not enough to keep its grip on the house after controlling it for 10 years.
-The centrist Modem party and the far-right National Front were seen winning three or less seats.
+Meanwhile, the UMP was projected to win 209 to 255 seats, not enough to keep their grip on the house after controlling it for 10 years.
+The centrist Modem party and the far-right National Front were seen winning 3 or less seats.

-A second poll also published Tuesday, the OpinionWay-Fiducial survey for Le Figaro and LCI, found similar results.
-It projected that the Socialists would win between 271-296 seats, while the Left Front would get 20-24 and the Greens 18-24.

-The UMP fared slightly better in the OpinionWay poll, with projections to take between 230 to 267 seats, but still shy of a majority.
-Both the Modem and National Front were seen winning two or less seats.

 Socialists are saying in their campaigns that the left needs a majority in parliament if voters want Hollande to go ahead with promises to cut unemployment and tackle social inequality.